 You can integrate Indeni and an external RADIUS server in your environment for web authentication.
 You can leverage the RADIUS authentication for user access bypassing the local authentication provided by Indeni.

 Indeni supports a single integration with RADIUS.
 You can either use LDAP or RADIUS integration as your centralized authentication mechanism.

-Please Note: This feature is available in version 7.4 or later, and it only supports the PAP method for web access.
+Please Note: This feature only supports the PAP method for web access.

 To configure RADIUS integration, perform the following steps: